LoniasGR/smart-mobility-recommender-system/examples/README.md

 ## Long distance 2

-Very similar to the above, but now the scooter is further away so it's never
+Very similar to the above, but now the scooter is further away so it's never used.

+## Boat Trip

+This is also a very long distance trip that depending on wether we chose distance or time as weight we end up using different means of transportation.